godotengine/emacs-gdscript-mode/README.md

 ### Formatting code with gdformat

 You can call the `gdscript-format` function to format the current buffer with `gdformat`.
-Alternatively `gdscript-format-all` will reformat all gdscripts in the project.
+Alternatively, `gdscript-format-all` will reformat all GDScript files in the project.
 This feature requires the python package `gdtoolkit` to be installed and available on the system's PATH variable.